What can you do with Wireshark?

-Over the past few years, Wireshark has developed a reputation as one of the most reliable network analyzers available on the market.
+Over the past few years, Wireshark has developed a reputation as one of the most reliable network protocol analyzers available on the market.
 Users across the globe have been using this open-source application as a complete network analysis tool.
-Through Wireshark, users can troubleshoot network problems, examine security issues, debug protocols and learn network processes.
+Through Wireshark, users can troubleshoot network problems, examine network security issues, debug protocols, and learn network processes.

 How to Use Wireshark

 As mentioned above, Wireshark is a network protocol analysis tool.
 At its core, Wireshark was designed to break down packets of data being transferred across different networks.
 The user can search and filter for specific packets of data and analyze how they are transferred across their network.
 These packets can be used for analysis on a real-time or offline basis.

 The user can use this information to generate statistics and graphs.
 Wireshark was originally known as Ethereal but has since established itself as one of the key network analysis tools on the market.
 This is the go-to tool for users who want to view data generated by different networks and protocols.

 Wireshark is suitable for novice and expert users alike.
 The user interface is incredibly simple to use once you learn the initial steps to capture packets.
 More advanced users can use the platform’s decryption tools to break down encrypted packets as well.

 Below is a breakdown of Wireshark’s core features:

 - Save captured packet data

 - Search packets